-Pfizer Betting Big on Cancer Research in $11.4 Billion Acquisition of Array BioPharma
+Pfizer to Buy Array BioPharma in Deal Worth $11.4 Billion

 More must-read stories from Fortune:

-—P&G and Thrive Global team up to turn everyday products into wellness boosters
+—P&G and Thrive Global team up to boost wellness with everyday products

-—As states move to ban tobacco sales to anyone under 21, retailers are adapting too
+—As states like Texas ban under-21 tobacco sales, retailers are adapting

 —Dassault dives into health tech, buying Medidata for $5.7 billion